 An Indian mound near Wagoner known as the "Norman Site" has supplied evidence of people inhabiting the area from a very early time.
 Excavation uncovered relics dating to about 600 A.D.

-Population grew, and on February 25, 1888 the town's request for a post office was granted.
+Population grew, and on February 25, 1888 the request for a post office was granted.
 Cattlemen, hay dealers, business and professional men settled in the city and built some beautiful homes many of which still stand today.
-In April 1908 the town, known as "The Queen of the Prairie", incorporated as the City of Wagoner.
+January 4, 1896 the town, known as "The Queen of the Prairie", was incorporated as the City of Wagoner.

 In 1905 a third railroad, the Missouri, Oklahoma and Gulf was built through the area and a short time later as many as 14 passenger trains a day served the town's 5,000 residence and surrounding area.

-Over the years Wagoner has continued to grow and prosper and is known as "good place to do business".
+Over the years Wagoner has continued to grow and prosper and is known as "great place to do business".
 During the Holidays the city becomes alive with beautiful lights and a series of musical programs.
-The shows offer first class entertainment at a small ticket price.
-Future stars such as Carrie Underwood and American Idol candidates the Swon Brothers performed at the theater.
+The shows offer first class entertainment.

-With the combination of easy access to Tulsa, varied recreational activities, low cost of living and a school system that strives for academic excellence we are a great place to live and work.
+With the combination of easy access to metro and suburban areas, varied recreational activities, low cost of living and a school system that strives for academic excellence we are a great place to live and work.
 We are proud of our past and confident in our future.